tinalasisi/HairManikin/README.md

 # HairManikin

-The research website for the project can be found [here]: https://tinalasisi.github.io/HairManikin/
+The research website for the project can be found [here] (https://tinalasisi.github.io/HairManikin/)

 A [workflowr][] project.